Learn From My Failures

 End Of A Dream

-On Sunday, October 24th of 2004, I walked out of church — the church I helped start — for the very last time.
+On Sunday, October 24th of 2004, I walked out of church — the church I helped start with my father-in-law, Richard Healy, for the very last time.

 Lost, confused, and without a clue, I instinctively did what I always do when things get incredibly hard: Figure out how to sell more roofs.